Cricket Creek Farm is owned by Jude Sabot. Topher Sabot, Jude’s son, oversees the daily operations of the farm.

 Jude moved to Williamstown with her husband and 4 children after living in England for 4 years, in Tanzania for 2 years and Washington DC for 10 years.
 While it was never in her life plan to be a farm owner/ manager and cheese maker, she has found the challenge and the adventure very rewarding– and fun!
 She enjoys working with our great group of employees and interns and interacting with customers and community.
 Her passions are listening to music, being outside as much as possible, learning a new language, traveling, and spending time with family and friends.

 Topher Sabot – Owner/Farm Manager

 Topher Sabot grew up in Williamstown on Oblong Rd, attending Mt.
 Greylock High School, and then Williams College.
 After several years out west, Topher returned to help manage Cricket Creek Farm and took over daily operations in 2009.
 Topher oversees all aspects of the business, but focuses his attention mostly on the dairy herd – cow health, breeding, forage etc. Topher is also the editor of FasterSkier.com, an online news source for Nordic Skiing.
-Topher loves the rolling hills, forests and fields of Williamstown, and when not working on the farm, can be found running or biking, hanging with his wife Jen and little boy Charlie.
+Topher loves the rolling hills, forests and fields of Williamstown, and when not working on the farm, can be found running or biking, hanging with his wife Jen and little boys Charlie and Jasper.